Quiet Zone Analyses and Inspections Could Be Improved

 Recommendations for Executive Action

 Comments: The Department of Transportation concurred with the recommendation and said the Federal Railroad Administration (FRA) would contract with statistical experts to conduct a study and analyze alternative ways to evaluate the safety of quiet zones.
 The study will include relevant changes over time, changes in train and automotive traffic and speeds, and changes to the physical and operating characteristics of grade crossings.
 Based on the results of the study, FRA will update its methodology for analyzing the safety of quiet zones.
-The department decided to competitively bid the study work and plans to complete the study in May 2019.
+The department decided to competitively bid the work and, as of August 2019, expects evaluation of the study to be completed in late 2019 or early 2020.

 Recommendation: The Administrator of FRA should revise the methodology for the analysis of safety in quiet zones to take into account relevant changes over time--including changes in train and automotive traffic, or in the physical characteristics of the grade crossing.
 (Recommendation 1)